cgpotts/llm-negation/README.md

-# llm-negation
+# llms-negation
-Explorations of how large language models handle natural language negation
+Explorations of how large language models handle negation